The third annual Research Experience for Summer Scholars program continued last week with their second RESS Presenter

 Abstract: The pennate diatom species Fragilariopsis

 Kerguelensis is extremely abundant in the pelagic waters of the Southern Ocean, and the siliceous cell walls or frustules the species produces are well preserved in Southern Ocean sediment.
-This availability and preservation makes the species an excellent
+This availability and preservation makes the species an

-to expedite future studies that use the species by making a much greater portion of preserved frustules useful for analysis.
+Our goal is to expedite future studies that use the species by making a much greater portion of preserved frustules useful for analysis.